How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 • Contains TPE rubber backing (may have toxins)

-• Still has a mild chemical-like smell
+• It still has a mild chemical-like smell

 • Cork may crack over time